riyasalmoe/ultimate-product-catalogue/readme.txt

 Add the attribute [starting_layout='LAYOUT’], where LAYOUT is replaced with the layout you would like to be the starting layout (List or Detail are the two options currently).

-= I only want to display one layout and to remove the layout bar at the top from my catalogue? =
+= I only want to display one layout and to remove the layout bar at the top from my catalog? =

 The attribute ‘excluded_layouts’ lets you stop one or more layouts from being displayed.
 It accepts a comma separated list of layouts you wish to exclude.
-For example, [excluded_layouts='Thumbnail, List’] would make your catalogue display only the "Detail" view.
+For example, [excluded_layouts='Thumbnail, List’] would make your catalog display only the "Detail" view.
-To remove the layout bar you can try adding the following into your Custom.css box (where the colour matches the colour of the catalogue you are using):
+To remove the layout bar you can try adding the following into your Custom.css box (where the colour matches the colour of the catalog you are using):
 ‘.Blue-prod-cat-header-div {display: none;}’

 = My product description gets cut off even though I have changed the max characters, how can I fix this? =

-There is a text area labelled "Custom CSS" when you click on the catalogue that you're editing.
+There is a text area labelled "Custom CSS" when you click on the catalog that you're editing.
 Try adding this to it:  ‘.prod-cat-addt-details-desc-div {max-height:none;}’

 = How do I remove the sidebar? =

-You can use the attribute [sidebar=‘No'] in the product-catalogue shortcode to remove the sidebar from a catalogue.
+You can use the attribute [sidebar=‘No'] in the product-catalogue shortcode to remove the sidebar from a catalog.

 = Why aren’t my products uploading from the spreadsheet? =